 While there’s neither treatment nor cure currently for FA, it’s important for FA patients to maintain contact with a range of specialists who understand FA, can monitor their progression and give advice on different aspects of the condition.

-The Friedreich Ataxia clinic is based at RBWH.
-Establishing and obtaining government support for the clinic was a huge effort and is largely due to the efforts of Dr Kate Sinclair and Mike Dwyer who campaigned heavily to make the clinic a reality.
+The adult Brisbane Friedreich Ataxia clinic is based at RBWH.
+Establishing and obtaining government support for the clinic was a huge effort and is largely due to the efforts of Mike Dwyer and the late Dr Kate Sinclair who campaigned heavily to make the clinic a reality.

 A number of clinics are run each year and they enable bulk-billed patient visits (zero out of pocket costs to Australian Medicare card holders) with up to 10 specialists in the one clinic, and ensure those specialists get to confer and exchange relevant observations to accelerate and deepen everyone’s understanding.
 The invaluable information collected from patients has enabled important research developments into all areas of Friedreich Ataxia.